Can give you access to loans, mortgages and savings

 Penalties for late/missed payments

-It's worth noting what to expect in the event that payments are late or missed, and if this is something you're prepared to accept.
+It's worth noting what to expect in the event payments are late or missed so that you can decide if it's something you're willing to accept.

 Early repayment options